earthly/website/blog/_posts/2021-06-16-git-branching.md

 ## Hot Fixes and The Multiverse

 This is all working great.
-Ashely starts scaling the development team, and they start shipping more features.
+Ashley starts scaling the development team, and they start shipping more features.
 Unfortunately, while each monthly release now contains more cool new features, more regressions and bugs start slipping into the releases as well.

 Some customers respond to this by not upgrading right away.
 If they are well-served by the current product, they can stay two releases back and get active support while giving the latest release time to stabilize.
 Bugs do show up in the old versions, though, and this is where things get interesting.